The Professional Concentration curriculum balances basic news courses tailored for the digital world with preparation to enter the job market.

 Full-time students can complement their academic study with a six-month job assignment as a reporter or editor at a media organization.
 Co-op is not a requirement, and students who choose it generally take an additional six months to graduate.

-The Professional Concentration curriculum consists of nine courses plus a one-credit Intensive Reporting class for students who have no reporting experience.
+The Professional concentration curriculum consists of nine courses plus a one-credit Intensive Reporting class for students who have no reporting experience.

 Required courses include:

-- Fundamentals of Digital Storytelling
+- Fundamentals of Digital Journalism

 - Enterprise Reporting 1 (fall semester)